mjknj18/UFO-Data-Analysis/README.md

 ## Tasks

 1. Import the UFO sightings data from JSON array.
-2. Create a function for table generation.
+2. Create a function to generate a table from the full JSON array or a filtered version.
 3. Add filter fields to the HTML web page.
 4. Create a function to filter the table data when the user clicks a button to apply filters.